 - Lastly, an inspection will be carried out by the DFO on your premises to be sure that all the requirements for a safe have been met.

 How can I get my gun license quickly in South Africa?
-The best thing that you can do is to ensure that you start the process, at least, 90 days before the expiration of your current licence.
+The best thing that you can do is to ensure that you start the process.
 More so, ensure that you have all the forms filled as early as possible and get them submitted without delay.
 Then, make sure that you have all the necessary documents so that you will not have the need to go and check back at the DFO's office later.

 Firearm licence renewal

-Depending on the type of firearm licence that you obtained, it may take five to ten years for you to renew it.
+Start the process of renewing your licence at least 90 days before the expiration of your current licence.
 Then, just as when you want to apply for a firearm licence, there are processes that you also have to go through before your licence can be renewed.
 However, do bear in mind that a renewal of firearm licence or permit is needed so as to ensure that you, the licenced person, are still in compliance with the provisions and regulations that authorise the issuance of the licence.
 Read through the processes below:

 1. Go with the relevant documents